 What You Need to Know

-One major downside about Samaritan is that you are responsible for negotiating with medical providers directly.
+One major downside of Samaritan is that you are responsible for negotiating with medical providers directly.

-Lastly, if you wish to join this health sharing ministry you do need to practice an evangelical faith.
-Click here to learn more about Samaritan Ministries.
+Lastly, if you wish to join this medi-share ministry, you do need to practice an evangelical faith.

 3. Christian Healthcare Ministries